Friendship Style Quiz Result

 Strengths of The Anchor

 - Calmness under emotional pressure.
 Friends bring crises to you because they know you won't escalate.
+Your nervous system absorbs noise rather than amplifying it — a rarer gift than most realize.

 Blind spots